m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/call-apply-decorators)

-Call forwarding is a technique in which the context and all arguments of a function are passed to another function
+It's a technique in which the context and all arguments of a function are passed to another function

 ```js
 function f(a, b) {